ytolstyk/orhands/README.md

 * Users should be able to type the surgeon's first or last name or both in any order
 * The search should do fuzzy matching for surgeries because users are expected to misspell the medical terms
 * The search should have a selector for All, Hospitals, Doctors, Surgeries to limit the search
+* The search must include type-ahead
+* The search must have a drop-down with possible choices

 ## Map